-\section{Mathematical and Computational Models}
+\section{Mathematical and computational models}

+In this section, we provide the assumptions on the coupled flow system of interest in his work and introduce the flow models for which the Bayesian validation framework is applied in Section~\ref{sec:results}.

-From a pore-scale perspective, we consider a two-dimensional flow domain $\Omega_\text{flow}$ consisting of a free-flow domain $\Omega_\FF$ and the pore space $\Omega_\text{pore}$ of the porous medium.
-The porous-medium domain $\Omega_\PM$ has a periodic structure composed by the repetition of the REV (scaled unit cell) $Y^\ell=(0,\ell) \times (0,\ell)$, where $\ell$ is the microscopic length scale (\Cref{fig:setting}, left).
-From a macroscopic point of view, the coupled domain $\Omega = \Omega_\FF \cup \Omega_\PM$ comprises the free-flow region $\Omega_\FF$ and the porous-medium domain $\Omega_\PM$, separated by a sharp fluid--porous interface $\Gamma$ (\Cref{fig:setting}, right). \enlargethispage{0.5cm}
+From a pore-scale perspective, we consider a two-dimensional flow domain $\Omega_\text{flow}$ consisting of the free-flow domain $\Omega_\FF$ and the pore space~$\Omega_\text{pore}$ of the porous medium.
+The porous-medium domain~$\Omega_\PM$ has a periodic structure composed by the repetition of the representative elementary volume (REV) (scaled unit cell) $Y^\ell=(0,\ell) \times (0,\ell)$, where $\ell$ is the microscopic length scale (Figure~\ref{fig:setting}, top).
+From a macroscopic point of view, the coupled domain $\Omega = \Omega_\FF \cup \Omega_\PM$ comprises the free-flow region $\Omega_\FF$ and the porous-medium domain $\Omega_\PM$, separated by a sharp fluid--porous interface $\Gamma$ (Figure~\ref{fig:setting}, bottom). \enlargethispage{0.5cm}

-We consider isothermal single-phase flow at low Reynolds numbers.
+We consider isothermal single-phase steady-state flow at low Reynolds numbers.
 The same fluid occupies the free-flow domain and fully saturates the porous medium.
 This fluid is supposed to be incompressible and to have constant viscosity.
 We consider a non-deformable porous medium leading to constant porosity.

-\subsection{Pore-scale Resolved Model}
+\subsection{Pore-scale resolved model}